top of page

 Example

-A small Calgary café with steady profits of $100,000 annually might sell for 2 to 3 times its earnings, resulting in a price range of $200,000 to $300,000 depending on location and growth potential.
+A small Calgary café with steady profits of $100,000 annually might sell for 2 to 3 times its earnings.
+This results in a price range of $200,000 to $300,000, depending on location and growth potential.

 Consulting with a local business broker or valuation expert can provide a more precise estimate.